My foolproof guide to optimizing your contact page

 In conclusion

 Your contact page is such an important page for your business.
 It turns website visitors into leads (who eventually turn into clients, aka the people who pay you!).
-So it’s definitely worth your time to make sure your contact page is just right.
+It’s worth taking the time to make sure your contact page is designed to convert.

 Practical tips, especially love the emphasis on testing the contact form and adding a personal touch.
 Clear, concise, and super valuable.